-Snapplify and Juta partner to donate educational ebooks to TSIBA business students via Snapplify Foundation
+Snapplify and Juta partner to donate educational ebooks to TSIBA business students via the Snapplify Foundation

 The Snapplify Foundation has worked with global edtech company Snapplify and leading South African academic publisher Juta to donate over 500 key e-textbooks to TSIBA Business School.